thatoddmailbox/jobmgr/README.md

 ### Installation and configuration
 From this folder (the one with the README), run `go build`.
 That should generate a `jobmgr` executable.

 You'll need to decide on a working directory for jobmgr.
 This will be where your configuration and jobspec files will be.
 On Linux, this could be `/opt/jobmgr`.
 On Windows, this could be `C:\jobmgr`.
-Wherever it is, copy the executable you just build to that folder.
+Wherever it is, copy the executable you just built to that folder.
 Then, create a `config.toml` file with the following contents:

 ```toml
 [Database]